monoklabs/Econ-Puzzle-Experiment/back/readme.md

 A Room is a game between two people, a unique match, i.e LA1 (L is the board, A is the physical room number and 1 is the seat number)

-If you're hosting the backend on http://<DOMAIN NAME>
-the full path will be http://<DOMAIN NAME>:3030 except for when downloading the compiled csv file
+If you're hosting the backend on http://DOMAINNAME.com the full path will be http://DOMAINNAME.com:3030 except for when downloading the compiled csv file

 | Path | Description |
 | --- | --- |